thelounge/thelounge.github.io/_guides/znc.md

 - Sharing block lists / using additional functionality across different clients, without having to configure each one of them

-## What thelounge gives you out of the box
+## What The Lounge gives you out of the box
-Thelounge already gives you most of the features you expect from a bouncer:
+The Lounge already gives you most of the features you expect from a bouncer:

-- Scroll back is already available from within thelounge, even across restarts, if logging to sqlite is enabled
+- Scroll back is already available from within The Lounge, even across restarts, if logging to sqlite is enabled

-- Multiple devices can connect to thelounge at the same time, using thelounge as a client
+- Multiple devices can connect to The Lounge at the same time, using The Lounge as a client

-- Nick, mode changes etc. are kept, as thelounge never disconnects from the IRC server
+- Nick, mode changes etc. are kept, as The Lounge never disconnects from the IRC server

 - Push notifications are available on Android and on modern browsers

 ## Benefits of using ZNC
-There are some benefits of using ZNC in addition to thelounge.
+There are some benefits of using ZNC in addition to The Lounge.

-- Use a terminal based IRC client like weechat or irssi on the desktop, but thelounge on mobile and still share the same nickname on both
+- Use a terminal based IRC client like weechat or irssi on the desktop, but The Lounge on mobile and still share the same nickname on both

-- Add push notifications if they aren't supported directly via thelounge (for example on iOS via the ZNC-push module)
+- Add push notifications if they aren't supported directly via The Lounge (for example on iOS via the ZNC-push module)

 - Have a centralized block list across different clients

-- Run multiple thelounge versions, sharing the data (for example stable and dev in order to test the next thelounge PR)
+- Run multiple The Lounge versions, sharing the data (for example stable and dev in order to test the next The Lounge PR)

 ## Setting up ZNC